 Pensave Peggio Via del Moro 51R 50123 Florence Italy Santa Maria Novella

 Okay, so this place came highly rated on Yelp for their lasagna.
-The lasagna was a small portion with a thin layer of bolognese and ricotta cheese.
-The price, however, was very low here.
-Although it wasn't bad, in a city like Florence with so many better options, I wouldn't return.
+The classic lasagna dish here has many thin layers of ricotta cheese and bolognese.
+Though, reminiscent of many lasagnas that I’ve had in North America.
+It was very good, but not spectacular.
+In a city like Florence with so many outstanding options, I wouldn’t return.

 Another crowd favourite.
 Because this place is Michelin rated, the pricing is a little higher than other similar restaurants in the area.
 However, the quality is there.
 We started our meal with complimentary bubbles and antipasti with grilled vegetables.
 The mozzarella is freshly made and so so creamy and the tomatoes bursting with flavour.
 The pappardelle was very memorable.
 This would be the perfect place for a date with the dark lighting and string lights above.